 Relevant notes and explanations about all.

-There are many ways to build tube amplifiers; some are more
+There are more ways than one to build tube amplifiers.
+DIY hi-fi

 1. Safety of operation,

 2. Low distortion and noise > 0.2% at 1dB below clipping with

 3. Low output resistance Rout so Damping Factor = Speaker Load /